 The ideal business structure consists of two entities:

-- an operating entity that has possession of the assets, but does not own the assets (unless they are encumbered in favor of the holding entity or owner), and
+- an that has possession of the assets, but does not own the assets (unless they are encumbered in favor of the holding entity or owner), and

-- a holding entity that actually owns the business's assets.
+- a that actually owns the business's assets.

 It's true that this multiple entity approach takes planning and expert advice.
 And, once you adopt the multiple-entity approach, you'll need to balance the funding of these entities through both equity and debt, using leases, loans and liens.